Get in touch: hello@totalbalance.com.au

 ONLINE LIFE STORY SERIES

-Join Kate for this 6-week online course where you will write and share the things that shaped you.
+Join Kate for this four-week online course where you will write and share the things that shaped you.
 Kate will introduce the life stories writing process and each participant will have the opportunity to share a story briefly in a safe setting.

 – introduction to prompts for your writing